binloan/simple-firefox-word-replace-addon/README.md

 Navigate to the root directory in your prefered console and run `jpm run -v` for debugging.

 ###Compiling an add-on file
 Run `jpm xpi` in the root directory.
 Then drag&drop the file in ff.

 Theres also a precompiled (.xpi) in the root directory.

 Feel free to reuse this code.
 It not be maintained in future.
 Pull requests may get accepted though.

+###Icon license
+`birdie by Nika Vero from the Noun Project`